netzkontrast/context-engineering-kit/plugins/code-review/commands/review-pr.md

 #### Determine Applicable Reviews

-Based on changes summary from phase 1, determine which review agents are applicable:
+Based on changes summary from phase 1 and their complexity, determine which review agents are applicable:

-- **Always applicable**: bug-hunter, code-quality-reviewer (general quality), security-auditor, historical-context-reviewer
+- **If code or configuration changes, except purely cosmetic changes**: bug-hunter, security-auditor
+- **if code changes, including business or infrastructure logic, formating, etc.**: code-quality-reviewer (general quality)
 - **If test files changed**: test-coverage-reviewer
 - **If types, API, data modeling changed**: contracts-reviewer
+- **If complexity of changes is high or historical context is needed**: historical-context-reviewer

 #### Launch Review Agents